How do we Maintain Financial Wellness?

 The following are the four accounting financial ratios:

 Primary reserve ratio – measures financial flexibility.
 The primary reserve ratio is calculated by dividing the expendable net assets by total expenses.
 This ratio provides an indication of how long the Boulder campus could function using its expendable unrestricted and restricted net assets, excluding those restricted for capital investments.
-A ratio of .50 indicates funding for approximately a duration of 6 months of operations.
-CU-Boulder’s ratio average for the past four years is .49.
+A ratio of 0.50 indicates funding for approximately a duration of 6 months of operations.
+CU-Boulder’s ratio average for the past six years is 0.48.

 Net operating revenue ratio – measures operating performance, and is an indication of whether the University is living within available resources.
 The net operating revenue ratio is calculated by operating income or loss plus net non-operating revenue divided by operating revenues plus non-operating revenues.
-CU-Boulder’s average for the past four years is 5.9%.
+CU-Boulder’s average for the past six years is 4.6%.

 Viability ratio – measures ability to cover debt with available resources.
 The viability ratio is calculated by the expendable net assets, excluding net assets restricted for capital investments, divided by long-term debt.
-CU-Boulder’s average for the past four years is .80.
+CU-Boulder’s average for the past six years is 0.76.
 A ratio of 1.25 or greater in general indicates that there are enough resources to satisfy debt obligations.

 PBA Home | Strategic Planning | Institutional Research & Analysis | Budget & Finances |